 Western Carolina University’s graduate studies in nursing provide students with academic and field-based experiences that lead to a Master’s of Science Degree in Nursing (MS).
-The program prepares nurses for the role of nurse educator with competencies in three educational areas:
+The online program prepares nurses for the role of nurse educator with competencies in three educational areas:

 - academic educator

 A Post-Graduate Certificate Program in Nursing Education also is available to students who have earned a MS or master’s degree in a related discipline.
 All academic courses are taught online.
 Practicum placements are available in a variety of settings in or near the students' communities.